tdd/tweep/README.markdown

 consistent with the initial design goals of Tweep, just fork the project on [Github](https://github.com/tdd/tweep), patch it, test it, and submit a pull request.
 I'll be happy to check these out and merge them in if I like them!

+## Tests

+I haven't written tests for this yet.
+I sure intend to.
+So stick around!
+And of course, contributing tests is most welcome.
+In order to reduce dependencies to a minimum, I will go with Test::Unit instead of fancier stuff like RSpec or Steak.

 # License